 “The importance of the historic environment has however been neglected with little consideration or regulation.
 Historic building stock has mostly been retained for economic reasons with little consideration in terms of preservation.
-Current trends in redevelopment have occurred due to a demand and interest from recent immigrants.
+Current trends in redevelopment have occurred due to demand and interest from recent immigrants.
 Since heritage conservation centres on issues of identity whether along political, ethnic or religious lines, conflict is inevitable.
-The everyday identity has shifted amongst established users and more recent ones.
+The everyday identity has shifted between established users and more recent ones.

-The acknowledgment of heritage has been neglected by the majority of residents in Fordsburg.
+The acknowledgement of heritage has been neglected by the majority of residents in Fordsburg.
 Eric Itzkin, Deputy Director of Immovable Heritage at the City of Johannesburg, concurs on what little relevance the heritage to Fordsburg has for its residents.
 Itzkin (Interview 22/10/2012) thinks that it is possibly due to the fact that new communities do not identify with the existing heritage and have little nostalgia for the built environment.”

-This perhaps sums up the heritage conundrum in the inner city in that certain owners and/or occupiers of heritage buildings are relative newcomers the area with no interest in the heritage aspects of the properties they occupy and have no memories of or connections to the suburbs they live in.
+This perhaps sums up the heritage conundrum in the inner city in that certain owners and/or occupiers of heritage buildings are relative newcomers to the area with no interest in the heritage aspects of the properties they occupy and have no memories of or connections to the suburbs they live in.
 It’s the ‘outsiders’ with heritage and historical knowledge, perhaps ingrained from parents and grand-parents that bemoan the current state of buildings but who left the areas years ago (either by force or by way of upward economic movement)

 Special thanks to Yasmin Mayat for access to her Fordsburg thesis notes, research and various plans.